scikit-hep/uproot5/docs-sphinx/basic.rst

 Filtering TBranches
 -------------------

-If no arguments are passed to :py:meth:`~uproot.behaviors.TBranch.HasBranches.arrays`, *all* TBranches will be read.
+If no arguments are passed to :ref:`uproot.behaviors.TBranch.HasBranches.arrays`, *all* TBranches will be read.
 If your file has many TBranches, this might not be desirable or possible.
 You can select specific TBranches by name, as in the previous section, but you can also use a filter (``filter_name``, ``filter_typename``, or ``filter_branch``) to select TBranches by name, type, or other attributes.

-The :py:meth:`~uproot.behaviors.TBranch.HasBranches.keys`, :py:meth:`~uproot.behaviors.TBranch.HasBranches.values`, :py:meth:`~uproot.behaviors.TBranch.HasBranches.items`, and :py:meth:`~uproot.behaviors.TBranch.HasBranches.typenames` methods take the same arguments, so you can test your filters before reading any data.
+The :ref:`uproot.behaviors.TBranch.HasBranches.keys`, :ref:`uproot.behaviors.TBranch.HasBranches.values`, :ref:`uproot.behaviors.TBranch.HasBranches.items`, and :ref:`uproot.behaviors.TBranch.HasBranches.typenames` methods take the same arguments, so you can test your filters before reading any data.

 .. code-block:: python